 5. Conclusions

 Advertising budgets of global HFSS food and beverage brands enable them to be creative in how they market their products, which when consumed in excess are detrimental to health.
-[99]This study indicates that YouTubers are valued highly by children predominately because they are viewed to fulfill their needs.
+For example in the UK in 2017 over £300 million was spent on advertising HFSS products, compared to £16 million on advertising fruit and vegetables [99].
+This study indicates that YouTubers are valued highly by children predominately because they are viewed to fulfill their needs.
 The actions of children’s favorite YouTubers, including their decision to promote products in their content, are looked upon more favorably than those who are less familiar.
 This is a concern given that children’s greatest exposure to marketing (including for HFSS products) will inevitably be via these individuals due to their more frequent viewing of this content.
 Media literacy programmes (e.g., teaching children about the persuasive intent of advertising) are likely not necessary as children had a reasonable understanding of the purpose of influencer marketing.
 Nevertheless, children valued the information shared and were entertained by influencer marketing, particularly if the YouTuber was valued for such provisions in their regular content.
 Such positive attitudes towards marketing are in stark contrast to children’s attitudes towards other marketing techniques which are generally experienced as intrusive and disliked.
-This study offers practical insight from those who are most likely impacted by HFSS product marketing, children.
+This study offers practical insight from those who are most likely impacted by HFSS product marketing, children, and has important implications for the ongoing societal and political debate about children and advertising.
 Although children felt able to resist HFSS products marketed in this way, evidence would suggest otherwise [22,23].
 The current regulation does not appear adequate in protecting children against exposure to this marketing [100] and there is an obligation for governments under the human rights law to do so [101,102].
+Social media platforms should also take more measures to ensure that accurate user demographic data (e.g. data that reflects the actual age of a user) is collected.
 A combined effort between policymakers, social media platforms, brands, advertising agencies and influencers is required.

 Supplementary Materials: The following are available online at www.mdpi.com/xxx/s1, Figure S1: Photographic stills of influencer marketing techniques featured in the YouTuber’s video, Interview guide.